ivangfr/axon-springboot-websocket/README.md

   docker-compose up -d
   ```

-- Wait for `MySQL`, `PostgreSQL` and `MongoDB` Docker containers to be up and running.
+- Wait for Docker containers to be up and running.
 To check it, run
   ```
   docker-compose ps
   ```